DustinsCode/filetransfer/README.md

 # README #

-This is a private repository for my project.
-No one should be allowed to see this except for me.
+This is a file transfer client and server written in Java using TCP sockets using a stop and wait method.